I tried the Myers-Briggs personality test, and it turns out I’m an INTJ female. What does this mean and is it accurate?

 Exactly!
 It’s not that I don’t care how I look – it’s just that what I wear on a day-to-day basis isn’t dictated by what’s in fashion right now or what label the clothes have sewn into the lining.

 My clothes choices are driven primarily by practical considerations.
-The most important thing is that they are comfortable and durable – I’m too damned busy thinking and getting stuff done to be distracted by too-tight waistbands or superficial frills or straps.
+The most important thing is that they are comfortable and durable – I’m too damned busy thinking and getting stuff done to be distracted by too-tight waistbands or superficial straps or frills.

 The same goes for shoes.
 I was never the kind of woman who would stand outside a shoe shop window drooling over the Manolos and Louboutins.
 To me, those high heels looked like the 9th circle of sartorial hell.
-Flat shoes for me, please – my footwear is there to help me get from A to B efficiently and shouldn’t bother me on the way.
-I swear by Gabor ballerinas.
+Flat shoes, please – my footwear is there to help me get from A to B efficiently and shouldn’t bother me on the way.
+Gabor ballerina flats are my go-to.
 I discovered them about 10 years ago and have been going through them at the rate of one pair per year ever since.
 I simply walk the soles right off them.

-Fabrics in classic block colours like grey and khaki are in.
+Fabrics in classic block colours like black, grey and navy are in.
 My clothes must be easy-care (why waste precious lifetime doing bloody handwashing?) and still look good after they’ve been folded in a suitcase or rucksack.

-Just like many others in my generation and younger for whom living space is expensive and limited, the volume of clothes I have is partially determined by the space available.
+Just like many others in my generation and younger for whom living space is expensive and limited, the volume of clothes I have is partially determined by the space available to store them.
 I have one moderately-sized wardrobe and a Billy shelf for my clothes and that’s it.
 Therefore: everything I buy has to go with about 5 or 6 different other things.
-With shoes – if the new pair isn’t serving an entirely new purpose, it’s a case of “one-in-one-out”.
+With shoes – if the new pair isn’t serving an entirely new purpose, it’s a case of “one-pair-in, one-pair-out”.

 INTJ ladies like me are the original purveyors of the capsule wardrobe.

-No, I just don’t get other people’s emotions.
-I often find it hard to pinpoint what people are feeling by just looking at them.
+I’m not very good at dealing with feelings, either my own or those of others.
 I also have trouble understanding why people remain stuck in thought patterns that are plainly driven by emotions instead of applying logic to the situation to rationalise it.
 Feelings can be powerful, but they are not facts.

 I think it is absolutely human to experience a brief rush of emotion and irrationality when a difficult situation suddenly presents itself.
 I know I do.
 But then logical, rational thinking and analysis should set in pretty soon after as you try and get a grip on the situation and develop an appropriate response.
 So many people never manage that switch.